 3. Fire HD 10

 And now, moving on to the cheaper models.
 Amazon Fire HD 10 is Amazon’s take on the cheap, quality tablet.
-It comes with a 10” screen and, as for storage, you can choose from 32 or 64GB of storage, but you can always expand to up to 512 GB through a microSD memory card slot.
+It comes with a 10.1” Vivid display screen and, as for storage, you can choose from 32 or 64GB of storage, but you can always expand to up to 1 TB through a microSD memory card slot.

 Fire HD 10 has a bit smaller screen than the flagship models and slower performance.
 So, it’s not that good for music production on the fly, but it will be perfect if you’re looking for a cheap and sturdy tablet to take on to gigs and read spreadsheets or lyrics from.

 It’s also quite lightweight and robust, and since it’s so cheap, you won’t regret it too much if someone spills a drink on it in the bar!

 4. Surface Pro 7

 Microsoft Surface Pro 7 is the latest in their popular line of light 2-in-1 laptops.
 It’s very lightweight, but because it runs on Windows 10, you could install a full DAW on this, such as Ableton Live.

 It has a 12.3” touch screen, and you can pick from several different Intel processors.
 You can choose from 128GB to up to 1 TB of memory, with different RAM options available too (Intel Core i3, i5, and i7).
 With a 10-hour long battery life, this ultra-slim and lightweight tablet is going to do the job well.

 Because this tablet is so strong, you can easily use it for any work, from music production to recording on the road.
 With this quality, however, comes the price.

 5. Huawei Mediapad T5

 If you’re looking for a very compact Android tablet, this is definitely an option to consider.
-MediaPad M5 has an 8.4” HD screen and 64GB of internal storage.
+The Huawei MediaPad M5 has a 10.1” HD screen and 64GB of internal storage.
 It comes with a quadcore chip, giving you enough power to keep everything running smoothly.